 IntelliStation M Pro computers have an Intel Pentium II microprocessor with MMX technology.
 This is a high-performance processor that is fully compatible with previous generations of Intel microprocessors.
 It has separate core supply and I/O supply voltages.
-A voltage regulator on the system board converts the 3.3 V provided by the power supply to the core voltage required by the microprocessor.
+A voltage regulator on the system board converts the 5.0 V provided by the power supply to the core voltage required by the microprocessor.

-The Pentium II processor with MMX technology features the following:
+The Pentium II microprocessor with MMX technology features the following:

 - · Optimization for 32-bit software

-- Operation at a lower voltage level than previous microprocessors
+- · Operation at a lower voltage level than previous microprocessors

-- 64-bit data bus
+- · 64-bit data bus

-- 32-bit I/O bus

 - 32 KB L1 cache (split into 16 KB write-through code cache and 16 KB write-back data cache)

-- 66 Mhz bus speed
+- 100 MHz bus speed

-- · Power management features
+- Power management features

 - Math coprocessor

 - Support for MMX technology (boosts the processing of graphic, video, and audio data)

 - 512 KB L2 cache, operating at 1/2 of microprocessor core speed